Martchus/cpp-utilities/README.md

 ### Packaging
 The repositories mentioned below contain packages for `c++utilities` itself but also for my other projects.
-For a more comprehensive list of repositories providing my other projects such as Syncthing Tray, checkout the README of those projects instead.
+For a more comprehensive list of repositories providing my other projects such as Syncthing Tray, check out the README of those projects instead.

 #### Arch Linux package